 No matter the circumstances of your accident, it is essential that you have your case reviewed by an experienced attorney as soon as possible after it occurs.
 This will ensure that no evidence is lost as time goes by, that no filing deadlines are missed, and that you get started on the right footing down the path toward maximum compensation for your injuries and losses.

 At Cardoso Law, PLLC, we are dedicated to defending the rights of injury victims throughout Florida.
-Our skilled legal team is ready to hear your story and build the most substantial possible claim on your behalf.
+Our skilled car accident lawyer is ready to hear your story and build the most substantial possible claim on your behalf.
 Contact us today to schedule a free, no-obligation case evaluation with an experienced rear-end collision attorney.

 Common Injuries Sustained in Rear-End Collisions